iresil/FowlFlightForensics/README.md

 - The stream to process gets created from a CSV file and the output gets written to a CSV file.
 Both files always have the same contents.
 This doesn't make much sense from a Kafka perspective, since in a real-case scenario we would have a steady stream of information being processed.
+- The application exits after the input dataset gets successfully processed.
+In an actual streaming application we wouldn't want this to happen, since we wouldn't know if and how soon the next set of data points would arrive.

 ## Environment Setup
 ### Requirements